 As a BDC, we are required to offer and provide managerial assistance to our portfolio companies.
 This assistance could involve monitoring the operations of our portfolio companies, participating in board and management meetings, consulting with and advising officers of portfolio companies and providing other organizational and financial guidance.
-Our Advisers or any third-party administrator will make available such managerial assistance, on our behalf, to our portfolio companies.
+Our Advisers or any third-party administrator will make available such managerial assistance, on our behalf, to our portfolio companies, whether or not they request this assistance.
 Our Advisers' business experience makes them qualified to provide such managerial assistance.
 We may receive fees for these services and will reimburse our Advisers, or any third-party administrator, for their allocated costs in providing such assistance, subject to review and approval by our board of directors.